Beavers Northwest

 Events

 The King County Flood Control District brings a comprehensive approach to flood management.
-Thanks to their support, our walks focus on the connections of wetland ecology and beavers with salmon habitat and recovery efforts.
+Thanks to their support, our walks focus on the connections of wetland ecology and beavers with water quality and storage, salmon habitat, and recovery efforts.

 WANT TO OBSERVE LOCAL URBAN BEAVERS IN THE MEANTime?